More mosquitoes test positive for West Nile Virus in Connecticut

-NEW HAVEN, Conn. — A total of 18 mosquitoes positive for West Nile Virus in Connecticut have been detected, just during July, the Connecticut Agricultural Experiment Station (CAES) announced Tuesday.
+HARTFORD, Conn. — Nearly 30 mosquitoes have tested positive for West Nile Virus (WNV) in Connecticut as of Friday, according to Connecticut Agricultural Experiment Station (CAES).

-Over a dozen mosquitoes have been detected just this past week, mainly in Fairfield and New Haven counties.
+Since Tuesday's update, Stamford found four more positive mosquitoes, with West Haven finding one positive mosquito.
+Ledyard also found one positive mosquito, bringing brings the total to 29 mosquitoes positive for WNV.

-The most recent positive mosquitoes have been found in Dairen, Greenwich, New Haven, Stamford, and Stratford.
+The Ledyard mosquito's positive WNV strain usually bites birds but it will also bite humans, according to the Ledge Light Health District.

-Two mosquitoes have been found positive at New Haven's Beaver Pond Park.
+More positive mosquitoes have been found in other Connecticut communities, such as Darien, Greenwich, New Haven, Stamford, and Stratford.

-Stamford's Cove Island Park has four positive WNV mosquitoes, three of them found most recently, and Sleepy Hollow Park has three positive mosquitoes, two of them found last week.
+As of Friday, Fairfield, Hartford, West Haven, and Westport have been added to this list.

-During the 2021 season, 208 mosquitoes from around the state tested positive for West Nile Virus.
+Although no human cases have been found yet, the health district is advising people to minimize their time outdoors during dusk and dawn, wear long pants and long-sleeved shirts while outside, and using mosquito repellent when being outdoors is necessary.

-There are no mosquitoes that have tested positive for Eastern Equine Encephalitis (EEE) so far this season, and there are no confirmed human cases at this time.
+During the 2021 season, 208 mosquitoes from Connecticut tested Positive for West Nile Virus.

-Leah Myers is a digital content producer at FOX61 News.
-She can be reached at lmyers@fox61.com
+So far, there have been no mosquitoes that have tested positive for Eastern Equine Encephalitis (EEE), and there have been no human cases detected at this time.

 ---